michaelrsweet/mmd/README.md

 # mmd

-This is a miniature markdown "library" consisting of a C source file and accompanying header file.
+This is a miniature markdown parsing "library" consisting of a single C source file and accompanying header file.  `mmd` mostly conforms to the CommonMark version of markdown syntax with the following exceptions:

+- Embedded HTML markup and entities are explicitly not supported or allowed;
+  the reason for this is to better support different kinds of output from the markdown "source", including XHTML, man, and `xml2rfc`.

+- Thematic breaks using a mix of whitespace and the separator character are not supported ("* * * *", "-- -- -- --", etc.); these could conceivably be added
+  but did not seem particularly important.

+- Link titles are silently ignored.

+In addition, `mmd` supports a couple (otherwise undocumented) CommonMark
+extensions:

+- Metadata as used by Jekyll and other web markdown solutions.

+- "@" links which resolve to headings within the file.

 I'm providing this as open source under the "new" 2-clause BSD license which allows you do pretty much do whatever you like with it.
 Please do provide